-Rail-to-Rail output (RRO) swing provides the maximum possible dynamic range.
+Rail-to-Rail output swing provides the maximum possible dynamic range.
 This is particularly important when operating at low supply voltages.
 An innovative positive feedback scheme is used to boost the current drive capability of the output stage.
-This allows the SM73302 to source more than 40 mA of current at 1.8V supply.
-This also limits the performance of this part as a comparator, and hence the usage of the SM73302 in an open-loop configuration is not recommended.
+This allows the LMP7717/LMP7718 to source more than 40 mA of current at 1.8V supply.
+This also limits the performance of the these parts as comparators, and hence the usage of the LMP7717 and the LMP7718 in an open-loop configuration is not recommended.
 The input common-mode range includes the negative supply rail which allows direct sensing at ground in single supply operation.